The ratio between heat removed and power (watt) used - EER and SEER.

 SEER - Seasonal Energy Efficiency Ratio - can be calculated

-A cooling unit operating at 1 ton/kW would have an EERpower of 12000 Btu per hour divided by 1000 watts or 12.
-This is mathematically equivalent to multiplying the COP by 3.413.
-Therefore a small cooling unit operating at 1 ton per kW (1000 watts) is equivalent to a COP of 3.516, or an EERpower of 12.
+A small cooling unit operating at 1 ton per kW (1000 watts) is equivalent to a COP of 3.52 or an EER power of 12 .

 The relationship between EER power and COP can be expressed as

 EER power = 12 / 3.52 COP